Last revision: November 19, 2022.

 Hundreds of acres of its surface are covered with wild rice, and it has thus been always a favourite resort for water-fowl.
 Fish, too. were formerly abundant, and no doubt deer and other large game were plentiful.
 As the Indians also used (and still use) the rice, it will be seen that all the conditions of primitive life in the neighbourhood were extremely favourable.
 Add to this the fact that the lake formed an important link in one of the two great canoe routes between the upper lakes and the St. Lawrence, and more especially between the Huron country and Lake Ontario, and we have another reason for this having been a desirable Indian resort.

-Halfway between Toronto and Kingston above the north shore of Lake Ontario sits Rice Lake, a 30-kilometre long and narrow lake.
+Halfway between Toronto and Kingston, above the north shore of Lake Ontario, sits Rice Lake, a 30-kilometer-long and narrow lake.
 As the quote above notes, it was part of a thousands-year-old water highway used by Indigenous Peoples to travel from Georgian Bay to Lake Ontario.

 These days Rice Lake is a section of the Trent-Severn Waterway, a 386-kilometre canal whose final lock was completed in 1920.

-During the period from 1650 to 1700, one of five nations of the Iroquois Confederacy (thought to be Cayuga) had a village on the north shore of Rice Lake.
-Before that, as the map below indicates, the Wendat, another Iroquoian people better known as the Huron, lived on Lake Ontario’s north shore and included Rice Lake as part of their territory.
+From 1650 to 1700, one of five nations of the Iroquois Confederacy (thought to be Cayuga) had a village on the north shore of Rice Lake.
+Before that, for 500 years, as the map below indicates, the Wendat, another Iroquoian people better known as the Huron, lived on Lake Ontario’s north shore and included Rice Lake as part of their territory.

 Further back in time, other Indigenous cultural groups would have been familiar with the Rice Lake area and used it at least on a seasonal basis.
 Going back 2000 years, those peoples may have included those from the Algonkian (i.e.Anishinaabe) cultural family, which we associate with the Canadian Shield.